 A bear market, which is the stock market dipping 20% or more, happens about once every decade or so.
 There’s no telling when the next bear market will be; our last one was in 2008.
 (FYI, 2008 was particularly upsetting.
 The stock market was down about 50% across the board.
 Yowzers!
 For about a year, it was the investor’s equivalent of “All About That Bass” by Meghan Trainer on loop.*) Anyway, the next crash could kick off tomorrow.
-It could be another ten years.
+It could be in another ten years.
 No one knows when it will happen, we only know that it will.

 *Unless you saw it as the unbelievable buying opportunity that it was.
 More on this later.

 Maybe you just got started saving and investing, or maybe you’re a seasoned vet with $100K in the bank.
 No matter the amount, if you’re a young person you’ve probably got at least a part off that money invested in the stock market.
 And to be clear, if you’re invested in stock funds, you’re invested in the stock market.
 (Don’t know how you’re invested?
 That’s your job for the day!
 Go figure it out.
-And read this blog post on how to get started and read this blog post on how investing can and should be easy!)
+And read this blog post on how to get started and this blog post on how investing can and should be easy!)

 For a minute, let’s pretend it’s the beginning of 2008.
 You’re settling down on your couch, in your As Seen On TV snuggie, to watch the Sex and the City/Juno/Kung Fu Panda DVD that Netflix just mailed you, and stocks start to lose value—and fast.
 By the beginning of 2009, the crash has cleaved stock values IN HALF.
-If you had $10,000 in your 401(k), now you’ve got $5,000.* Wizard woman with $100,000 in the bank?
+If you had $10,000 in your 401(k), now you’ve got $5,000.** Wizard woman with $100,000 in the bank?
 You’re now looking into an account that is reflecting a sad, reduced $50,000 back to you.
-It’s so lame.
+It’s so fucked.
 I once worked with a woman (breadwinner!!) who told me 2008 felt just like when her husband divorced her and got half her money.

 Handy table of how terrible stock market dips can feel: